insin/newforms/docs/formsets_api.rst

       Increments ``formset.extra`` and adds another form to the formset.

+   .. js:function:: BaseFormSet#removeForm(index)

+      Decrements ``formset.extra`` and removes the form at the specified index from the formset.

+      You must ensure the UI never lets the user remove anything but extra forms.

    .. js:function:: BaseFormSet#initialForms()

       Returns a list of all the initial forms in this formset.